This post was most recently updated on December 11th, 2019

 Not only is green a fashionable color, it’s the perfect holiday hue to celebrate Springtime, Christmas & New Years, among other celebrations such as summer weddings!
 And why not?
 Such an under-appreciated color needs more air time, don’t cha think?
-Today I’m lining up the best color shoes to wear with green dresses & outfits.
+Today I’m lining up the best color shoes to wear with green dresses & outfits in 2019 into 2020.

 Whether you’re looking to clothe your bridesmaids in the perfect shoes to match their emerald green dresses, wear a khaki pantsuit, put on a lime green skirt or dress-up in green anything really, here’s your complete shoe guide to a favorite color of mine!